trickest/cloud/README.md

 So what can you do with this data?
 ### Enumerate subdomains of your target domains
 Search for your target's domain names (e.g. `example.com`) and find hits in the `Common Name` and `Subject Alternative Name` fields of the collected certificates.
-All IP ranges are scanned daily and the data gets updated accordingly so you are very likley to find ephemeral hosts before they are taken down.
+All IP ranges are scanned daily and the dataset gets updated accordingly so you are very likley to find ephemeral hosts before they are taken down.

 ### Enumerate domains of your target companies
 Search for your target's company name (e.g. `Example, Inc.`), find hits in the `Organization` field, and explore the associated `Common Name` and `Subject Alternative Name` fields.
 The results will probably include subdomains of the domains you're familiar with and if you're in luck you might find new root domains expanding the scope.

 ### Enumerate possible sub-subdomain enumeration target
 If the certificate is issued for a wildcard (e.g. `*.foo.example.com`), chances are there are other subdomains you can find by brute-forcing there.
 And you know [how effective of this technique](https://twitter.com/trick3st/status/1614974813889794052) can be.
 Here are some [wordlists](https://github.com/trickest/wordlists/tree/main/inventory/levels) to help you with that!

+💡 Note: Remeber to monitor the dataset for daily updates to get notified whenever a new asset comes up!

+### Perform IP lookups
+Search for an IP address (e.g. `3.122.37.147`) to find host names associated with it, and explore the `Common Name`, `Subject Alternative Name`, and `Organization` fields to gain find more information about that address.

+### Discover origin IP addresses to bypass proxy services
+When a website is hidden behind security proxy services like Cloudflare, Akamai, Incapsula, and others, it is possible to search for the host name (e.g., `example.com`) in the dataset.
+This search may uncover the origin IP address, allowing you to bypass the proxy.
+We've discussed a similar technique on our blog which you can find [here](https://trickest.com/blog/cloudflare-bypass-discover-ip-addresses-aws/)!

 ### Get a fresh dataset of live web servers
 Each IP address in the dataset corresponds to an HTTPS server running on port 443.
 You can use this data for large-scale research without needing to spend time collecting it yourself.